 Simulation Software for Underground Mining.

-Stress-test plans, identify bottlenecks, and make the decisions that lift productivity and safety, before crews, equipment or capital are committed.
+Stress-test schedules, identify bottlenecks, and make the decisions that lift productivity and safety, before crews, equipment or capital are committed.

 SECTION 1